OCA/partner-contact/base_location_nuts/README.rst

 relate each NUTS item with states.
 So if you install a new localization addon you must re-build NUTS clicking this wizard again.

+To configure lables and levels per country, you should install a l10n module, but if you want to do it manually, you need to:

+* Have *Sales / Responsible permissions*.
+* Go to *Sales > Configuration > Address Book > Localization > Countries*.
+* Choose one.
+* Use the fields under the *NUTS* section.

 Usage
 =====